How to take on Mega Pidgeot in Pokémon Go

 Shadow Pokémon?

-- Shadow Magenezone
+- Shadow Magenezone with Spark and Wild Charge

-- Shadow Magneton
+- Shadow Magneton with Thunder Shock and Discharge

-Note: Shadow Raikou, Shadow Magnezone, and Shadow Electivire outperform all of the best counters.
-Likewise, Shadow Zapdos, Shadow Tyranitar, and Shadow Mewtwo perform at the same level as the Pokémon in the best counters list.
+Note: This is a very good raid for Shadow Pokémon.
+Shadow Electivire, Shadow Magnezone, and Shadow Raikou outperform all of the best counters, including Mega Pokémon, and Shadow Zapdos outperforms Mega Aerodactyl as well.

 How many players does it take to beat Mega Pidgeot in Pokémon Go?

 Although Mega Evolved Pokémon have incredible stats, Mega Pidgeot is one of the easier to beat.
-Technically, two top level players with the best counters and Weather Conditions can take it, but you probably want to aim for three to five players (or more if you're hoping to increase the speed bonus.)
-Weather to watch out for includes:
+Technically, two top level players with the best counters can take it, but as with all Mega Raids, the faster you win, the more Mega Energy you earn, so I recommend bringing as many trainers as possible to this Raid.

-- Windy Weather will boost Mega Pidgeot's Flying type attacks.
+- Wind will boost Mega Pidgeot's Flying type moves

-- Snow will boost its Steel Wing, as well as any Ice type counters you might be bringing.
+- Snow will boost its Steel type move, as well as your Ice type counters

-- Rain will boost your Electric counters, as well as Mega Blastoise if you happen to be bringing him along.
+- Rain will boost your Electric counters

-- Partially Cloudy Weather will boost your Rock type counters.
+- Partly Cloudy Weather will boost your Rock type counters

-- Sunny/Clear Weather will boost Mega Charizard in case you are bringing him along.

 Questions about Mega Pidgeot in Pokémon Go?

-Do you have any questions about taking on this Mega Pokémon?
+Do you have any questions about taking on this Mega Raid?
 Any tips for fellow trainers?
 Let us know in the comments below, and be sure to check out our Complete Pokédex, as well as our many other Pokémon Go Guides so you too can become a Pokémon Master!

+Apple gives extra features to Shortcuts users — what about everyone else?

+Apple's Shortcuts app extends the functionality of their operating systems far beyond what users could do otherwise.
+Does that leave out non-Shortcuts users, and if so, what can Apple do to fix it?